Saturday, June 6, 2026

 I have three rules for filtering news:

-3. Will it change my mind in the voting booth?
+3. How will it change my mind in the voting booth?

-For you and friends/family, if the answer to all three is, "No," then ask yourself why you're continually watching the news?
+For you and friends/family, if the answer to all three is, "Not much," then ask yourself why you're continually watching the news?
 Bored?
 Looking for excitement?
 Curious?

 Keep in mind what it's doing to your mental health.